MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Getting_Started.md

 > [!NOTE]
 >
 > Windows 10 IoT Enterprise offers *both* LTSC and SAC options, and OEMs can choose the one they need for their devices.
-For more information on how to reach out to a [Windows IoT Distributor](https://aka.ms/IoTDistributorList) and how to purchase a license, please review [Licensing & Usage](./Commercialization/Licensing.md).
+For more information on how to reach out to a [Windows IoT Distributor](https://aka.ms/IoTDistributorList) or how to purchase a license, review [Licensing & Usage](./Commercialization/Licensing.md).

 ## Why Do Customer Choose Windows 10 IoT Enterprise?